Adoption Series Part 2: So you’re ready to adopt a cat

 • Grooming – long haired cats can require a lot of brushing

 • Allergies – don’t assume getting a short hair means you won’t have as much of a problem with allergies!
 Also be suspicious of “hypo-allergenic cats.”
-We’ve heard all sorts of theories from calicos to siamese being hypo-allergenic.
+We’ve heard all sorts of theories from calicos to Siamese being hypo-allergenic.
 Allergies are typically specific to the person, and spending time with the cat tends to be the best way to determine if you are allergic to them.
+We will never call a pet hypo-allergenic.

 • Declawed or toes intact?
 While we don’t agree with declawing cats, if you are looking for a declawed cat, consider one who is already declawed.